Our Mission

 Music & Events

-At The Ross Farm, we invite you to immerse yourself in a year-round celebration of music and events that highlight the charm of our historic estate.
-Participating in these cultural experiences connects you with the legacy of the Boudinot-Southard-Ross family and nurtures a vibrant community powered by joyful moments.
-Join us in crafting unforgettable memories in the stunning landscapes that have inspired many, where every event adds to the rich story of our heritage.
+At The Ross Farm, we invite you to immerse yourself in a year-round celebration of music, art, history and other diverse community events that celebrate the charm of this historic estate.
+Participating in these varied experiences will connect you to the legacy of the Boudinot-Southard-Ross families and will help nurture a vibrant growing community.

 Support The Ross Farm

-Make an individual donation or become a sponsor to support the Ross Farm.
+Make an individual donation, join our “Band of Friends,” or become a sponsor to support the Ross Farm.

 THANK YOU